GLOUCESTER

 ©Jonathan

 We spend a bit of time making sure we get it right as the rock can be damn sharp in these parts.
-Canyon and rope bags are put to use as rope protecter, then I head on down.
+Canyon bags and rope bags are put to use as rope protecters, then I head on down.

 Jonathan comes next.